-Making the most of a Mackinac Island day trip requires a precise plan of action.
-Despite the island’s small footprint (not even 4 square miles!), the sheer concentration of unique attractions and activities means that thoughtful prioritization is in order.
-The following travel ideas—all of which can fit into one whirlwind day on Mackinac Island—will give visitors a fun and educational sampling of the island’s history, cuisine and natural beauty.
+Making the most of a day-long vacation to Mackinac Island requires a precise plan of action.
+Despite the island’s small footprint (not even 4 square miles!), the sheer concentration of attractions and activities means that thoughtful prioritization is in order.
+The following travel ideas—all of which can fit into one whirlwind day on Mackinac Island—give visitors a fun sampling of the island’s history and natural beauty.

-The following are among the best things to do on Mackinac Island in one day.
+Here are the best things to do on Mackinac Island in one day:

 See the Sights on a Bicycle or Carriage Ride

-While a bike offers the freedom to move about the island at will, a carriage ride is a relaxing and efficient way to see Mackinac Island’s most iconic landmarks.
-After landing at the docks, cross the street to Mackinac Island Carriage Tours ticket stall and hop on their 2-hour, horse-drawn tour of the island, which visits several stops including a butterfly house, Arch Rock (150-foot tall limestone arch) and the Grand Hotel.
+While a bike offers freedom to move about the island at will, a carriage ride is a relaxing and efficient way to see Mackinac Island’s most iconic landmarks.
+After landing at the docks, cross the street to Mackinac Island Carriage Tours ticket stall and hop on their 2-hour, horse-drawn tour of the island, which visits several stops including a butterfly house, Arch Rock (150-foot-tall limestone arch) and Grand Hotel.

 Lunch and a Round of Putt-Putt at Mission Point Resort